 Choosing a pool cover to fit the safety and practicality needs of your family is a big decision.
 Pool covers are designed for all sorts of needs and budgets.
-Several covers are constructed for the safety of toddlers and children to prevent drowning, others are made to keep out debris but lock in the heat, and some are even designed to make covering your pool as simple as touching a button.
+Several covers are constructed for the safety of children and pets to prevent drowning, while others are made to keep out debris or automatically cover your pool for you.

-If you have a child or live in a neighborhood filled with toddlers, you might decide to go with a cover that promotes optimum safety.
-In turn, if you live alone and are the only person available to remove the cover, it will be important to choose one that does not require two people to operate.
-With all of the options, at various different price points -- what is the best pool cover for you?
+If you have a child or live in a neighborhood with many young children, you might decide to go with a cover that promotes optimum safety.
+In turn, if you live alone and are the only person available to remove the cover, it will be important to choose one that does not require extensive effort.
+With all of these options, at various different price points – which one is right choice for your pool?

 Solar Pool Covers

-Mesh Pool Covers are designed for long term use.
-They require very little maintenance and are most often used for closing a pool during the winter.
-The material on the mesh pool cover is what makes it so appealing.
+The material on the mesh pool cover is what makes it an appealing option for pool owners.
 Debris is easily blown off the top, while rain and snow simply drain through the mesh panels.
-The safety factor with mesh pool covers is high because they do not allow puddles to form on top of the cover and are anchored to the deck of the pool.
+Additionally, this material doesn’t allow puddles to form on top of the cover, as they’re anchored to the ground.

-No matter what cover you decide to use for your swimming pool, it is important to ensure you are considering the safest and most practical options for your family.
+Every pool owner will need to choose the right cover for their own environment, but no matter what cover you decide to use for your own swimming pool, it is important to ensure you are considering the safest and most practical options for your family.